-Before starting the generator set, test the insulation resistance of windings, check all connections are tight and in the correct location.
-Ensure the alternator air path is clear of obstructions.
+Before starting the generator set, test the insulation resistance of windings and check that all connections are tight and in the correct location.
+Make sure the alternator air path is clear of obstructions.
 Replace all covers.

 6.8 Direction of Rotation